w3f/polkadot-wiki/docs/learn/learn-staking.md

 related to staking such as bonding or unbonding funds.
 The combined information of pallets and calls constitutes an `extrinsic`, i.e. a transaction that is executed from outside the chain but that triggers an event on the chain.
-Continuing with the staking example, within the staking pallet one can bond funds and nominate some validators.
-The signature of such extrinsic might trigger a reward payout at the end of an era; this is an event inside the chain.
+Continuing with the staking example, within the staking pallet a nominator can bond funds and nominate some validators.
+The signature of such extrinsic might lead to an event on the chain such as a reward payout to that nominator at the end of an era; this is an event inside the chain.
 This way of having transactions categorized within pallets and functionalities makes it possible to create accounts having special permissions also called **proxy accounts**.